windytan/redsea/README.md

                        format.
 This option can be specified multiple times to load several location tables.

+--no-fec               Disable forward error correction; always reject blocks
+                       with incorrect syndromes.
+In noisy conditions, fewer errors will slip through, but also fewer blocks in total; see wiki for discussion.

 -o, --output FORMAT    Print output as FORMAT:
                          hex  RDS Spy hex format.
                          json Newline-delimited JSON (default).